-The guidelines and standards The Paula's Choice Research Team to evaluate products make our reviews is distinctly different from every other cosmetic product review site, and that's to your advantage.
+The guidelines and standards The Paula's Choice Research Team use to evaluate products make our reviews distinctly different from every other cosmetic product review site, and that's to your advantage.

-Our criteria is primarily based on published medical and scientific research to help ensure you find the best products for your skin, not based on our personal feelings for a product, how much we love the packaging or the way it smells.
+Our criteria is primarily based on published medical and scientific research to help ensure you find the best products for your skin, not based on our personal feelings for a product, how much we love the packaging, how it worked for us, or the way it smells.

 Every product we review is assigned a color-coded rating of either